 -

-CCMS Colloquium invites you to a talk by Andrew Fiss (Michigan Technological University) Title: “Singing American Math: College Traditions from Book Burnings to Observatory Parties, 1880s-1920s" Abstract: “Singing Math” is a practice […]
+CCMS Colloquium invites you to a talk by Andrew Fiss (Michigan Technological University) Title: “Singing American Math: College Traditions from Book Burnings to Observatory Parties, 1880s-1920s" Abstract: “Singing Math” is a practice that linked American colleges of the late nineteenth and early twentieth centuries.
+A part of broader college singing traditions, it stood apart because of its […]

 -